Medical Editor: John P. Cunha, DO, FACOEP

 Tudorza Pressair (aclidinium bromide) inhalation powder is an anticholinergic indicated for the long-term maintenance treatment of bronchospasm associated with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
-The most common side effects of Tudorza Pressair are headache, common cold symptoms, and cough.
+Common side effects of Tudorza Pressair include:

 Our Tudorza Pressair Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.